How to protect our planet from microplastics pollution and reduce our footprint ?

 Hemp fibre is transformed by natural (retting) and mechanical processes, unlike artificial or synthetics fibres which require chemical transformations, often petrochemical, lots of energy and are not always biodegradable.

-«In a single washing cycle, purely synthetic textiles lose up to 730,000 microfibers, finds a study from Plymouth University in Britain.»
+«In a single wash cycle, purely synthetic textiles lose up to 730,000 microfibers, finds a study by Plymouth University in Britain.»

 Our sponge is solid and releases no polluting particles or synthetic fibres into the water.
 It is washable and can therefore be reused over and over.
 Its lifespan is currently being evaluated, and the first tests have already proven a longer lifespan than conventional sponges.

-«Every second, 100 tonnes of waste (out of the 4 billion produced annually) end up in the sea, a large part of which is made of plastic.
+«Every second, 100 tons of waste (out of the 4 billion produced annually) end up in the sea, a large part of which is made of plastic.
 Some do not hesitate to speak of « seventh continent ».
-Whether floating objects or microparticles, such waste is deposited on beaches, dispersed at sea, and ends up on the seabed.»
+Whether floating objects or microparticles, such waste is deposited on beaches, dispersed in the sea, ending up on the seabed.»

 At the end of its lifespan, the sponge can either be recycled or composted.
 Since it is made of a single material, this greatly facilitates recycling in industry.